-Bernstein Liebhard Is Investigating Precigen Inc., f/k/a Intrexon Corporation for Violations of the Securities Laws
+Bernstein Liebhard is Investigating Precigen Inc., f/k/a Intrexon Corporation For Violations of the Securities Laws

-PGEN INVESTIGATION ALERT Bernstein Liebhard Is Investigating Precigen Inc., f/k/a Intrexon Corporation for Violations of the Securities Laws
+PGEN LOSSES ALERT Bernstein Liebhard is Investigating Precigen Inc., f/k/a Intrexon Corporation For Violations of the Securities Laws

 Bernstein Liebhard, a nationally acclaimed investor rights law firm, is investigating potential securities fraud claims on behalf of shareholders of Precigen Inc. (“Precigen” or the “Company”) (NASDAQ: PGEN, XON) resulting from allegations that Precigen might have issued misleading information to the investing public.